Rizal-Jaya22/Rizal-Jaya22/README.md

  ![banner](https://cdn.shopify.com/s/files/1/1532/5313/products/Free_Welcome_Sign_insert_large.jpg?v=1503091963)

-# Hi, Kingkin Fajar's Here 👋
+# Hi, Rizal's Here 👐

 The aim of this repository is to collect awesome READMEs that developers around the world are using on their own profiles to act as an inspiration for others.
 Video about [GitHub Profile README]